carbon-design-system/carbon/docs/developer-handbook.md

 ### Defining markup with no conditional or data interpolations

-Defining markup with no conditional or data interpolation is as easy as adding a `.hbs` file to the component directory.
+To define markup with no conditional or data interpolation you will need to add a `.hbs` file to the component directory.
 No `.config.js` file in the component directory is required in this case.
 One thing to note is that If there is a `.hbs` file whose basename is exactly the same as the component name, other `.hbs` files has to be in `componentname--variantname.hbs` format.